ArnoCan/pyfilesysobjects/docsrc/shortcuts.rst

 * G,g: 'glob'

+The case of the characters for resolution '[scope]' indicate their handling:

+* upper case - L, R, G - Upper case letters indicate active resolution including in-memory processing and filesystem access.

+* lower case - l, r, g - Lower case letters indicate passive string acceptance with some in-memory processing.

+The column '[fs]' displays whether the filesystem is accessed, or in mem file search paths only.
-Function calls which access the filesystem are marked in the column '[fs]'.
+Function calls which access the filesystem are marked in the column '[fs]' with 'X'.

 filesysobjects.FileSysObjects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^